nextflow-io/nextflow/docs/process.rst

 .. tip::
-  Note that the dollar character (``$``) is interpreted as a Nextflow variable placeholder, thus if you need to use BASH variables in your template you will need to escape them with a back-slash character.

-  Although this can be inconvenient when your script contains many BASH variables, it can be very useful to test your script autonomously, i.e. independently from Nextflow execution.
-You only need to provide a BASH environment variable for each Nextflow variable existing your script.
-For example it would be possible to execute the above script entering the following command in the shell terminal: ``STR='foo' bash templates/my_script.sh``
+  Note that the dollar character (``$``) is interpreted as a Nextflow variable placeholder, when the script is run as Nextflow template, while it is evaluated as a BASH variable when it is run alone.
+This can be very useful to test your script autonomously, i.e. independently from Nextflow execution.
+You only need to provide a BASH environment variable for each Nextflow variable existing in your script.
+For example, it would be possible to execute the above script entering the following command in the shell terminal: ``STR='foo' bash templates/my_script.sh``